 NOTE: I have never used Next.js before so this will be a fun experiment to see how Cursor can help me with that even if I don’t have any prior knowledge.

-• CTRL/CMD + L: this is to open the chat on the left hand side to talk directly to the model.
-Cursor - CTRL/CMD + L
+CTRL/CMD + L: this is to open the chat on the left hand side to talk directly to the model.

-• CTRL/CMD + K: this option opens a pop up where you can describe to the model what you’d like to do in the file.
-You can also highlight code and click on the Generate button to generate the code for the highlighted code, this will modify the existing code and give you the chance to review it and continue the conversation.
-Cursor - CTRL/CMD + K
+CTRL/CMD + K: this option opens a pop up where you can describe to the model what you’d like to do in the file.
+You can also highlight code and click on the

 These options can be incredibly useful when you want to provide additional context or specific code snippets to the AI assistant for more accurate and relevant code generation.
 There are a few more options that can also be used in the chat area, see the whole list in the @-Symbols Cursor documentation.